Legal Insights on Mental Health and Criminal Responsibility in the UK

 6. The court will discuss your mental illness after you are found guilty.
 You will have the right to appeal against the decision if you disagree.

-Mental Health Act 1983 (MHA) and Criminal Justice
+Mental Health Act 1983 and Criminal Justice

 Here is an overview of MHA sections related to criminal justice: